-If you’re a victim of sexual assault, we recommend a Medical Forensic Examination provided by The Sex Abuse Treatment Center at Kapiolani Medical Center.
+If you’re a victim of sexual assault, we recommend a Medical Forensic Examination provided by The Sex Abuse Treatment Center at Kapi'olani Medical Center for Women & Children.

 This procedure ensures proper medical attention, evidence collection, and addresses concerns about the risks of sexually transmitted infections, pregnancy, and HIV.
 The examination is available to anyone within 120 hours of a sexual assault.

 What will happen during the Medical Forensic Examination?

-When you arrive at the hospital (Kapiolani Medical Center), you’ll be asked to register as a patient in the emergency room.
+When you arrive at the hospital (Kapi'olani Medical Center for Women & Children), you’ll be asked to register as a patient in the emergency room.
 An emergency room nurse and a physician will then do a brief examination.
 This is to determine if you need any immediate medical attention.
 If so, the emergency room physician may provide this care before the SATC medical forensic examination.

 A SATC crisis counselor will meet you at the emergency room to assist you.
 The medical forensic examination takes place in a separate room that is set up specially for this purpose.
 The SATC crisis counselor will explain the consent forms and the procedures of the examination, then will help you with signing the forms.
 The SATC crisis counselor is present to counsel you and any friends or family with you.
 Feel free to discuss any feelings about the assault and ask questions about the medical procedures.